Some people with COVID-19 may develop a rash. The type of rash varies from person to person. Certain rash types may suggest a more severe infection.

 Some general symptoms associated with many COVID-19 rashes include:

 - Skin discoloration: Rashes are typically discolored in comparison to neighboring skin.
 On light skin, a rash may look red, pink, or purple.
-On dark skin, it may appear purple, ashy grey, or dark brown.
+On dark skin, it may appear purple, ashy gray, or dark brown.

 - Swelling: The affected area may appear swollen or puffy compared to surrounding skin.